Supernatural Encounters May Be Scary

 I’d like to think I’d feel peace.
 I’d like to think I would approach him with confidence and embrace him.
 I’d like to think I would remain calm.

-But I know me.
-I know better.
+But I know better.
+I know me.
 I’m sure I would tremble in his presence.
 Fear and excitement would surge through me in anticipation and apprehension, quaking in fear over the unknown.

-I suspect the first words God will say to me will be, “Don’t be alarmed.
+I suspect the first words God will say to me will be, “Don’t be afraid.
 Do not fear.”

 And then everything will be okay, because I will be home, basking in the glory of his presence.